es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 ## How to use the Code

 After cloning the [elasticnode middleware github repository](https://github.com/es-ude/ElasticNodeMiddleware) and installing [Bazel](https://www.bazel.build/) and the other needed tools, you can run a mini example.
-We implemented two different communication possibilities.
+We implemented two mini examples.
+The first examples just blinks the MCU-Leds at the elastic node.
-The first one is the hardware uart implementation via the FTDI-adapter, the second one is the Lufa Usart implementation.
+The second one is the Lufa Usart implementation which shows the communication for Lufa.
-We recommend you to use the Lufa Usart implementation, because it is needed for uploading a bitfile to the FPGA at the elasticnode.
 The [Lufa Library](http://www.fourwalledcubicle.com/files/LUFA/Doc/120219/html/index.html) is briefly explained in the [README](../README.md).
-Nevertheless we have a mini example for both implementations.

-For using the elasticnodemiddleware code you have to know, which device uses which port.
+For using the elastic node middleware code you have to know, which device uses which port.
 With Ubuntu you can run

     $ ls /dev

 before and after you plug in the devices and the newly added device is the needed port.
-In our case the programmer is "ttyACM0", the elasticnode itself is "ttyACM1" and the FTDI-adapter is "ttyUSB0".
+In our case the programmer is "ttyACM0" and the elastic node itself is "ttyACM1".
 If you have different port for the programmer please change the genrule in the [BUILD.bazel](../app/BUILD.bazel) file in the app folder:

     genrule(